 - Thursday, December 7, 2017 - 8:00 a.m.

 The public is invited to attend any CyRide board meeting and comment directly to the Board of Trustees.
 Please limit comments to no more than 5 minutes.
-Individuals may also send any correspondence directly to the board representatives at the following e-mail addresses by clicking on their name listed below under current board members, or via regular mail to CyRide; 601 N. University Boulevard; Ames, IA 50010.
+The CyRide Transit Board welcomes your public comments via e-mail or letters.
+Correspondence may be sent directly to each individual board member representative by clicking on their underlined name listed below, within one group email to all board members (includes Transit Director) or via regular mail to CyRide; 601 N. University Boulevard; Ames, IA 50010.

 CURRENT BOARD MEMBERS